Quantization of a New Canonical, Covariant, and Symplectic Hamiltonian Density: Koopman-von Neumann mechanics

 In summary, classical KvN mechanics has four axioms \begin{enumerate} \item The state of the system is representated by $|\psi\rangle$ in a complex Hilbert space. \item An observable is a Hermitian operator $\hat{A}$ for an eigenvalue $A$ with eigenstate $|A\rangle$ satisfying $\hat{A}|\psi\rangle=A|\psi\rangle$. \item The probability of $A$ is given by $P(A)=|\langle A \mid \psi(t)\rangle|^{2}$ as the Born rule, which leads to instantaneous collapse of the wavefunction. \item The tensor product of subsystems leads to a description of the composite system. \end{enumerate} The third axiom should be questioned for a relativistic formulation of classical mechanics, as retarded functions for information transfer of measurements should be incorporated.
 For now, our interpretation is that the wavefunction for observers infinitesimally close to the measurement should observe the collapse of the wavefunction within an infinitesimal amount of time.

 The Poisson brackets of $x^\mu$ and $p_\nu$ describe the symplectic structure of phase space, since

-While Dirac's $i\hbar$ prescirption is coincidentally true, it is not general, as shown by Groenewold \cite{Groenewold}.
-The true quantization procedure relates more to $p_\mu = \hbar k_\mu$, which can be understood more clearly from the Koopman-von Neumann algebra.
+Groenewold showed that mapping classical Poisson brackets to quantum commutators as suggested by Dirac is not general \cite{Groenewold}.
+The quantization procedure we pursue throughout relates more to $\hat{p}_\mu = \hbar \hat{k}_\mu$, which can be understood more clearly from the Koopman-von Neumann algebra.
 The KvN algebra is given by

+The KvN algebra is a commutative tensor product of two Heisenberg algebras (without any notion of $\hbar$).
 The KvN algebra establishes that we have both ${A,B}$ and $[A,B]$ in the classical setting.
-Rather than applying ${A,B} \rightarrow \frac{1}{i\hbar}[A,B]$, quantization can be more rigorously found by deforming the KvN algebra \cite{Bondar,opmech2022}.
+Rather than applying ${A,B} \rightarrow \frac{1}{i\hbar}[A,B]$, rigorous quantization can be found by deforming the KvN algebra \cite{Bondar,opmech2022}.
+We updated the notation to reflect that $\hat{k}_\mu$ is a frequency-wavenumber operator conjugate to $\hat{x}^\mu$, wihle $\hat{q}^\mu$ is a frequency-wavenumber operator conjugate to energy-momentum $\hat{p}_\mu$.
+As such, the KvN algebra relates deeply to the structure of Fourier-phase space.

 Natural representations for the wavenumber operators $\hat{k}_{\nu}$ and $\hat{q}^{\mu}$ in the phase space basis $|A\rangle = |x,p\rangle$ are

 The operators $\hat{x}^{\mu}$ and $\hat{p}_{\mu}$ lead to the following eigenvalues when acting on a phase space eigenstate,